rebelsky/sams-assorted-musings-reflections/janet-davis.md

 long enough for now.
 You can talk to alums to learn more.
 You can read [her 'blog](http://blogs.whitman.edu/countingfromzero/author/davisj/).

+Damn!
+I do have to mention her scholarship.
+For most of her time at Grinnell, Janet's primary scholarship was at the intersection of persuasive technology [9] and value-sensitive design [10].
+I'm not sure how people feel comfortable doing persuasive technology without including value-sensitive design (other than a feeling that "we know better than our stakeholders"), but Janet was clearly a pioneer in applying these techniques to persuasive tech.
+Janet's emphasis on including value-sensitive design in persuasive technology work says so much about her, and why she was (and is) a Grinnellian.
+She also did really cool projects, including an attempt to persuade people to use the stairs rather than the elevator [11], and an extended exploration of how we could help Grinnell students sleep better.

 So, how did we lose a wonderful person like Janet from Grinnell?
 About two years ago, Whitman College in Walla Walla Washington was planning to start a new CS program and recruited Janet to create that program.